 When you believe you are ready to graduate, you can submit the Application to Graduate form found in myTrent under Academics → Forms.
 You should apply as soon as your course registration for your final year is finalized (e.g. early in the Fall term if you are graduating in January or Spring; early in Summer term if you are graduating in September).
 The deadline to apply to graduate can be found in the Academic Calendar site under Important Dates, as well as at Important Dates & Deadlines.

 Once the Application to Graduate is submitted, the Office of the Registrar will complete an assessment to ensure your eligibility for graduation and will notify you, by email to your Trent student account, within 10 days of the assessment outcome.
+If you receive a response that your eligibility for graduation assessment is not approved, please book an appointment to review your degree and/or program requirements with an Academic Advisor by going to www.trentu.ca/advising/book-appointment.
 Once grades have been processed, the names of all students who have successfully completed the academic requirements for their degree are submitted to Senate for approval.
 As soon as Senate approves the graduation list your academic record is updated to show you have completed your degree.
 You are then sent notification via Trent email that you have graduated, that official transcripts can now be ordered and that your degree will be available soon.

 Your degree or diploma will be presented to you on Convocation Day, after you have participated in the ceremony and returned your graduation gown.
 If you are unable to attend the ceremony, you can request to have the degree mailed, or you can pick it up at the Office of the Registrar in Blackburn Hall.